nikvoronin/LastWallpaper/README.md

 5 Aug 2025

+- Fixed saving to the directory with the old year in the new year.
 - AstroBin (Home of astrophotography) pod was discontinued due to the API being no longer available.
 - Complex refactoring of the inner code base.